 Form 8843 Requirement: Regardless whether or not you must file a Federal tax return, you are required to file Form 8843 with the IRS each year.

 GLACIER TAX PREPARATION SOFTWARE

 Each year the International Center purchases a software license to a tax program called GLACIER Tax Prep.
 GLACIER is a specialty program that is directly targeted to international students and scholars who are NOT classified as “residents” and will produce the necessary forms required by the U.S. government for your tax return.
-For a modest fee of $5, the center will provide you with access to this software.

 Income tax software products such as TurboTax or TaxAct and other similar software can only generate return forms for international students who qualify for “resident” status.
 “Resident” status generally requires that you have been present in the U.S. for more than five years.
 TurboTax and similar software is not set up to do the typical income tax returns for students on F-1 or J-1 visas who have been in the U.S. less than five years.

 International students should not use the forms 1040, 1040A or 1040EZ for their return and are required by the Internal Revenue Service to file either a 1040NR, 1040NREZ and/or the 8843 Form.
 By using the 1040, 1040A or 1040 EZ form through these software programs, there is a possibility that you may receive a monetary refund from the U S. government (IRS) that you are either not entitled to or in excess of what you are entitled to.

 Please be aware that if you use the wrong IRS forms and receive a payment from the IRS to which you are not entitled, you may very well be required to return any refund you are not entitled to and also potentially be subjected to other penalties, including fines.
 The IRS does audit tax returns on a regular basis.

 If you wish to do your own income tax return without the assistance of GLACIER or any other software program, the form(s) that are required by the IRS typically are: